linhe0x0/gatsby-theme-mini/README.md

 Start a hot-reloading development environment accessible at localhost:8000.

-The page will automatically reload if you make changes to the post in `contents`.
+The page will automatically reload if you make changes to the post in `posts`.

 You can get the build errors and lint warnings in the console.